 Southbank revels in its bustling nature and high-class dining.
 If you love dressing up for dinner and making it a classy affair to remember, then this is the dinner spot for you.
 Having played host to Heston Blumenthal’s infamous temporary The Fat Duck, the area has established itself as a place to go for unforgettable dining experiences.

-Highlights of the area include Dinner by Heston, Koko, Nobu, Rosetta, Meat & Wine Co., Spice Temple, and Rockpool Bar & Grill.
+Highlights of the area include Koko, Nobu, Meat & Wine Co., Spice Temple, and Rockpool Bar & Grill.
 All these restaurants are dotted around the infamous Crown Hotel.
 The hotel also has sweeping views of the cityscape, which is beautifully reflected off the Yarra River.

 St. Kilda